lucas-santoni/blog.geographer.fr/content/eslint-guide.md

 Found 1 error.
 ```

-If you are using an IDE, both ESLint and the TypeScript compiler outputs
+When using an IDE, both the ESLint, and the TypeScript compiler outputs are
-are often combined, which is even more powerful.
+often combined, which is even more powerful.

 Finally, you will see a lot of articles recommending that you include
 this in you ESLint configuration: